Old-guard vineyards take top honors at competitions in Maryland and Virginia, showcasing the region’s best

 In Maryland, I’m already entering Windridge winery in Darnestown into my GPS, based on its three gold medals.
 And the Virginia Wine Board has issued its first wine trail, highlighting the gold-medal-winning wineries from this year’s competition.
 Download your passport, and you can explore Virginia’s best.

-The celebration of Virginia’s Governor’s Case winners on March 9 was tinged with sadness over the passing earlier that day of Steven Spurrier, the British wine writer most famous for the Judgment of Paris tasting of 1976.
+The celebration of Virginia’s Governor’s Case winners on March 9 was tinged with sadness over the passing that day of Steven Spurrier, the British wine writer most famous for the Judgment of Paris tasting of 1976.
 That tasting, when French wine luminaries preferred California wines over their own, put California front and center on the world stage and helped galvanize a revolution in wine quality around the globe.
 Over the past decade, Spurrier became a champion of Virginia as an unheralded region producing wines to rival some of the world’s best.
 He will be missed, but his influence will live on.

 From our Wine archives: